Omen-Frost/CP-Learning_Resources/README.md

 # CP-Learning_Resources
 This is a collection of links, blogs and problems etc that I have used to understand and learn new Data Structures, Algorithms and Techniques in Competitive Programming.
+This file is not relevant for those preparing for interviews and stuff...

 1. [**CP-Algorithms.com**](cp-algorithms.com) (Best resource ever with almost all important topics with brief & precise explanation and code. :orange_heart:)
 1. [Fenwick Tree](https://www.hackerearth.com/practice/notes/binary-indexed-tree-or-fenwick-tree/)